nicoleyimessier/Advice_For_Deploying_Installations/README.md

 ### Bring back up of everything

 Hardware seems to always fail onsite -- bring a backup of everything for this situation.
-Also, think about new hardware you may need onsite.
+Also, think about new or helpful hardware you may need onsite.
+For example, if you are putting up projections, a crosshair laser is helpful for aligning mesh grid points.

 ## Clean up